 Simple English definitions for legal terms

-Read a random definition: general assembly
+Read a random definition: specialist

 A demand note is a type of loan that can be paid back whenever the person who lent the money asks for it.
 This is different from other loans that have a specific due date or payment schedule.
 Banks may give demand loans to people they trust, and friends or family may also give them to people they know well.
 The person who borrowed the money and the person who lent it can sign a contract that says how much was borrowed, if there is any interest, and if the lender needs to give notice before asking for the money back.
 Sometimes, these contracts are legally binding.